bum/vue-filters/README.md

 Vue.use(VueFilter2, { filters: "lowercase uppercase" })
 ```

-* Make your custom filters, with any transform function
+* Make your *custom filter* with any transform function
 ```javascript
 import Vue from 'vue'
 import { filter, uppercase } from 'vue-filter2'